-7. Conclusion and Future work
+8 Conclusion and future work

-In this work, a reliable energy-efficient collection tree routing protocol is proposed based on a per-hop load balancing routing scheme.
+In this work, a reliable energy-efficient collection tree routing protocol is proposed based on a per-hop load-balancing routing scheme.
 It leverages recent advancements in the standard network layer components provided by the TinyOS2.x implementation of MultihopLQI.
 Our proposed routing scheme consumes less energy while reducing topology repair latency and supports various aggregation weights by redistributing packet relaying loads.
-It transmits a smaller amount of route messages than MultihopLQI.
-The decrease in route message transmissions of our scheme is a result of avoiding unnecessary route message transmissions using adaptive beaconing.
-This results in lower beaconing rates and lower control cost while the network topology stabilises; thereby achieving a much lower energy consumption.
+It transmits a smaller number of route messages than MultihopLQI.
+The decrease in route message transmissions of our scheme is a result of using adaptive beaconing.
+This resulted in lower beaconing rates and lower control cost while the network topology stabilises; thereby achieving lower energy consumption.
 Our routing scheme performs well with a high success rate of packet delivery and moderate energy consumption.

-Our initial simulation results are presented here and this is the subject of ongoing research.
-While the experiments conducted here have highlighted the substantial performance gains of the proposed solution, our ongoing work aims to further validate the performance of the proposed routing protocol in large-scale WSNs.
-We also aim to improve the protocol through the inclusion of other metrics and compare its performance with energy-aware routing protocols.
+The experiments conducted here have highlighted the substantial performance gains of the proposed solution.
+Our ongoing work aims to further validate the performance of the proposed routing protocol in large-scale WSNs.
+We also aim to improve the protocol through the inclusion of other routing metrics and examine other routing protocols that consider energy and security aspects.